Pezmc/ThreatExchange/python-threatexchange/README.md

 $ threatexchange --help  # The help should give a decent overview of functionalities

 # Step 1: We can skip this step if using the sample data
-$ threatexchange collab edit ...
+$ threatexchange config collab edit ...

 # Step 2: This will save progress, and we'll want to rerun it to get new data periodically
 $ threatexchange fetch